dsdunn/record_store/README.md

 ### Simple shopping cart build in docker with MySql, Express, and React.

-To run app, clone this repo, cd into it, and run `docker-compose up`.
+To run app, clone this repo, cd into it, and run `bash start.sh`.

 Or, paste this in the terminal and hit `enter`: `git clone https://github.com/dsdunn/record_store.git && cd record_store && bash start.sh`